JuliaCloud/AWSCore.jl/src/AWSSDK.CodeCommit.md

 *   [CreateBranch](@ref), which creates a new branch in a specified repository

+*   [DeleteBranch](@ref), which deletes the specified branch in a repository unless it is the default branch

 *   [GetBranch](@ref), which returns information about a specified branch

 *   [ListBranches](@ref), which lists all branches for a specified repository